awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 *IF\(\)*
 Returns an argument\.
 Currently, it is only supported for Oracle engines, and the only supported first argument is `{DBInstanceClassHugePagesDefault}`\.
-For more information, see [Using Huge Pages with an Oracle DB Instance](CHAP_Oracle.md#Oracle.Concepts.HugePages)\.
+For more information, see [Using HugePages with an Oracle DB instance](CHAP_Oracle.md#Oracle.Concepts.HugePages)\.
 Syntax

 ```